 **Please note that attendance at all class meetings, workshops, and fieldtrips is mandatory.

-Curating the Histories of the Greek Present involves a full schedule of activities and students should expect to devote their time in Greece to the program and complementary activities.
-Weekday sessions start at 9:00 am with a 90-minute seminar dedicated to the discussion of assigned materials (ranging from Homeric poetry to Freud to contemporary film).
+Once on-site, the program involves a full schedule of activities and students should expect to devote their time in Greece to the program and complementary activities.
+Weekday seminars dedicated to the discussion of assigned materials (ranging from Homeric poetry to Freud to contemporary film).
 Seminars are followed by walking tours (led by faculty, artists, architects, and curators) and afternoon workshop sessions focused on exhibition preparation.
 Weekends are reserved for field trips.
 Please see the syllabus for more details.

-Upon successful completion of the full program, students will receive both credit and grades directly in SSOL.
-Barnard students can request electronic transcripts online through the Columbia University registrar, but should also confirm the credit process with Barnard's registrar prior to departure.
+Upon successful completion of the full program, Columbia students will receive both credit and grades directly in SSOL.
+Barnard students should review the guidelines for Credit and Transcripts.

 Life in Greece